LIU-YiFeng-1/ip/docs/README.md

 #### __deadline__
 Creates a deadline task with the given task description and task date
 ##### Syntax
-`deadline <task description> /by <task date> [task time]`
+`deadline <task description> /by <task date>`

 `<task description>` - description of the task that has a deadline.
 E.g project submission

-`<task date>` - date of the deadline that is due.
-E.g sunday
+`<task date>` - date of the deadline that is due in the format of YYYY-MM-DD.
+E.g 2020-10-10

-`[task time]` - exact time of the deadline that is due.
-E.g 2359
 ##### Example
-`deadline project submission /by 3 Oct` - creates a deadline task called "project submission" that is due on 3 Oct
+`deadline project submission /by 2020-10-03` - creates a deadline task called "project submission" that is due on 3 Oct 2020

-`deadline project submission /by 3 Oct 2359` - - creates a deadline task called "project submission" that is due on 3 Oct, 2359
 #### __delete__
 Deletes a specific task from the task list based on the given task index
 ##### Syntax